ronbarrantes/ronbarrantes/README.md

 - ⚡ Fun fact: ...
 -->

-I am a web developer.
-I usually write Javascript and TypeScript.
-I write a quite a bit of React here and there
+I am a Full Stack Engineer.
+I write primarily in Typescript, and I love React and Next.js